About BMC Software, Inc.

-BMC doesn't stand for Business Mismanagement Cure, but it could.
-BMC Software is a leading provider of business management software used for a variety of functions and processes, including recovery and storage management, business process integration, service management, application and database performance management.
-BMC, which primarily serves larger companies, provides tools designed to manage enterprise servers, speed up and monitor databases, eliminate unplanned outages, and recover system assets.
-It also provides professional services such as consulting and systems integration.
-BMC, which is going private, sells directly and through channel partners worldwide.
+BMC Software is a prominent provider of business management software used for a variety of functions and processes.
+The company's software and services are used in recovery and storage management, business process integration, service management, and application and database performance management.
+BMC, which has served primarily larger companies, provides tools designed to manage enterprise servers, speed up and monitor databases, eliminate unplanned outages, and recover system assets.
+Known for its mainframe products, the company has added software for cloud and mobile computing environments.
+In 2018, private equity firm KKR & Co. bought BMC from Bain Capital and Golden Gate Capital.

 Change in Company Type